 2. Computer Security

-This means that if you want to make a change to the system — like installing an application — you need to enter your password to do it.
+This means that if you want to make a change to the system, like installing an application, you need to enter your password to do it.
 In Windows, you don’t.
-This makes it much more difficult to execute malware or a virus inside Ubuntu.
+This makes it much more challenging to execute malware or a virus inside Ubuntu.
 Microsoft has introduced the User Account Control (UAC), which performs a similar function, though.